TL-Consulting-Lab/Kotlin-beginner/demo-prompts.md

 - Press Ctrl+Shift+V (Windows) to open the preview
 - The Mermaid diagrams will be rendered automatically

+## Deploy to Azure
+Use github actions to deploy the kotlin application to azure

 ## Check if servers are running
 - check if both servers are running correctly